-- Bottomline: It’s a great option if you’re on a budget and have a small space.
-Keep a close eye on how the kids use it to ensure that it’s a safe option.
+- Bottom line: It’s a great option if you’re on a budget and have a small space.
+Keep a close eye on how the kids use it to ensure it’s a safe option for your family.
 Expect your toddler to outgrow it by the time they’re 3 or 4.
-This is the how-to method that we used (and that my dad has made numerous times now).
+This is the how-to method we used (and that my dad used to make numerous towers).

 Best Learning Tower, Classic

 This Little Partners toddler learning tower is usually thought of as the Rolls Royce of learning towers.
 Parents who have one swear by it and I’ve heard testimony after testimony speaking to how durable and useful they are for years, and through multiple kids.